• Skip to primary navigation

 6- Then add nutmeg powder and cardamom powder.
 Mix well.

-Let the besan cool and add spices
+Collage steps to make besan ladoo; let the besan cool and add spices of your choice.

 7- Once the mixture cools for 15-20 minutes, add in sugar.
 Also add almonds, cashews, pistachios and raisins (if using).